taeeekim/bmeg310/Final Project/Final_Project_Overview.md

     * Marks will be awarded for formatting and organization of the report (10%), clarity of introduction (20%), thoroughness of methods (10%), quality and relevance of tables and figures (20%), clarity of written summary of results (10%), and clarity and completeness of discussion of results (30%).

 3. **Peer Feedback Survey**
-    * At the end of the course, students will be required to submit a peer feedback survey, requiring them to rate teammates based on indices such as work contributed to the project, effort to collaborate with teammates, and reliability of communication with others
+    * At the end of the course, students will be required to submit a confidential peer feedback survey, requiring them to rate teammates based on indices such as work contributed to the project, effort to collaborate with teammates, and reliability of communication with others.
+We will share more details when we get closer to the deadline.
     * This will count towards the collaboration portion of the course grade, worth 5%

 **Part 5:** Peer grading of submitted presentations (due Dec 15)